wagtail/wagtail/docs/core_components/snippets.rst

 Snippets
 ========

 Snippets are pieces of content which do not necessitate a full webpage to render.
 They could be used for making secondary content, such as headers, footers, and sidebars, editable in the Wagtail admin.
-Snippets are models which do not inherit the ``Page`` class and are thus not organized into the Wagtail tree, but can still be made editable by assigning panels and identifying the model as a snippet with ``register_snippet()``.
+Snippets are models which do not inherit the ``Page`` class and are thus not organized into the Wagtail tree, but can still be made editable by assigning panels and identifying the model as a snippet with the ``register_snippet`` class decorator.

 Snippets are not search-able or order-able in the Wagtail admin, so decide carefully if the content type you would want to build into a snippet might be more suited to a page.